tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 {% include note.html content="You will first need to have [Tidal Tools installed and logged in](https://guides.tidalmg.com/tidal-tools.html) to your Workspace." %}

-You can sync any data source with Tidal Migrations by generating a simple JSON document of the data.
+To upload your server inventory into your Tidal Migrations workspace you need to transform your data into JSON format.

 This data can be passed as standard input to the `tidal sync servers` command and your servers data will be synchronized via the API.

-The JSON document must be created in the specified format.
+The JSON document must have this specified format.
 The top-level key must be `"servers"`, with a value of an array.
 The array can consist of the various keys as shown below, describing the server to be synced.
 You can also include any other arbitrary fields in the key `"custom_fields"`.